l3erkt/INST462----Interactive-Data-Driven/README.md

 ## 📊 Project Overview

-This project is a **scrollytelling data visualization** that allows users to explore patterns behind some of the most streamed songs ever.
+This project is a **storytelling data visualization** that allows users to explore patterns behind some of the most streamed songs/genres ever.

 Users can interact with multiple visual sections to answer key questions: